narendrajava1/Intro-to-MongoDB/mflix/README.md

 ***

-Thus, in the original Mflix app, we still use `Flask-Login` to handle user log-in/log-out, authentication and session issues.
+Thus, in the original Mflix app, we still use `Flask-Login` to handle user log-in/log-out and authentication issues, as well as session management.